Templates

-Just like applications need data to vary their behavior and configure their environments, so do Configuration Management tools.
+Applications need data to vary their behavior and configure their environments.
+Configuration management tools are no different.

 Data can be used for: